spring-cloud/spring-cloud-kubernetes/readme.md

 Kubernetes has the notion of [Secrets](http://kubernetes.io/docs/user-guide/secrets/) for storing sensitive data such as password, OAuth tokens, etc. This project provides integration with `Secrets` to make secrets accessible by spring boot.

 The `Secrets` `PropertySource` when enabled will lookup Kubernetes for `Secrets` from the following sources:
+1. reading recursively from secrets mounts
-- named after the application (see `spring.application.name`)
+2. named after the application (see `spring.application.name`)
-- matching some labels
+3. matching some labels

-- reading recursively from secrets mounts
+Please note that by default, consuming Secrets via API (points 2 and 3 above) **is not enabled**.

 If the secrets are found theirs data is made available to the application.

-Example:
+**Example:**

 Let's assume that we have a spring boot application named ``demo`` that uses properties to read its ActiveMQ and PostreSQL configuration.